FedML-AI/FedNLP/README.md

 ### Transformer-based models

-First, please us this command to test the dependencies.
+First, please use this command to test the dependencies.
 ```bash
 # Test the environment for the fed_transformers
 python -m model.fed_transformers.test